hasolanor/CFD-porousmedia/README.md

 A time-step of 6s has been chosen for all simulations.
 Annex 4 presents a time-step independence analysis that concludes that this value is proper to this type of simulation.

-### Effect of the diffusion on the chemical specie transport
+### Effect of the diffusion on the chemical species transport

 Figure 6 presents a set of screenshots obtained from the simulation video zoomed to pore scale for Experiments 1 and 3.
 These screenshots are obtained at t=480 s (during the dispersion injection), t=1200 s (when the dispersion injection stops), and t=1680 s (during fresh fluid injection) for both cases.